-So often a spouse will call and scream into the phone, “He / She MET WITH A LAWYER!”
+I will frequently answer a client call and hear a scream into the phone, “He / She MET WITH A LAWYER!”
 I even had a client’s spouse file for divorce the second he discovered that she had simply consulted with one.
 Why is everyone so afraid of lawyers?
-In my next life, I want to add “JD” to my signature and be as feared.

-Good lawyers will begin a new consult by listening to the facts and providing feedback about how the law applies to the facts of the case.
-If a spouse has a distorted view of what they might be entitled to or how little they plan to give, it is the lawyer’s responsibility to disabuse them of that way of thinking.
+Good lawyers will begin a new consult by listening and providing feedback about how the law applies to the facts of the case.
+If a spouse has a distorted view of what they might be entitled to or what they think is fair to give, it is the lawyer’s responsibility to disabuse them of that way of thinking.
 The first meeting with a lawyer is important.
-In some cases, it discourages spouses from moving forward because the reality just doesn’t make sense.
+In some cases, it discourages spouses from moving forward because the financial reality just doesn’t make sense.
 Or it informs a spouse that slowing down at work to dodge support obligations, or to engage in certain financial activity might not be wise.
 The spouse might learn that the judge in that county won’t look favorably on a particular set of facts.
-Who knows what is being said, but it is a pretty good guarantee that the lawyer is not saying, “YES, you’ll walk away with everything and your spouse will be left with nothing, so sign here on the dotted line and let’s get started!”
+Who knows what they are saying, but it is a pretty good guarantee that the lawyer is not saying, “YES, you’ll walk away with everything and your spouse will be left with nothing; sign here on the dotted line and let’s get started!”

 Some spouses believe that an ignorant spouse is better than an informed spouse.
 They believe that if their spouse is uninformed they will either give more or accept less.
 This is incredibly short-sighted.
 Keeping your spouse from the information is not a solid long-term strategy.
 The facts are the facts, and it is incumbent on you to work with a professional to find ways to be creative and settle in a way that is successful for both of you, no matter how little you might like the person at this moment.